-And then the Internet changed everything.
+And then the internet changed everything.

-“Thirty years ago ‘hardcore’ pornography usually meant the explicit depiction of sexual intercourse,” wrote Dr. Norman Doidge, in his recent book on neuroscience, The Brain That Changes Itself.
-“Now hardcore has evolved and is increasingly dominated by the sadomasochistic themes … all involving scripts fusing sex with hatred and humiliation.
-Hardcore pornography now explores the world of perversion, while softcore is now what hardcore was a few decades ago ….
-The comparatively tame softcore pictures of yesteryear … now show up on mainstream media all day long, in the pornification of everything, including television, rock videos, soap operas, advertisements, and so on.”
+As internet porn grew more popular; it also turned darker, more graphic, and more extreme.(See Why Consuming Porn Is An Escalating Behavior.)With so much porn available, pornographers tried to compete for attention by constantly pushing the boundaries.
+“Thirty years ago ‘hardcore’ pornography usually meant the explicit depiction of sexual intercourse,” writes Dr. Norman Doidge, a neuroscientist and author of The Brain That Changes Itself.
+“Now hardcore has evolved and is increasingly dominated by the sadomasochistic themes … all involving scripts fusing sex with hatred and humiliation.”
+In our post-Playboy world, porn now features degradation, abuse, and humiliation of people in a way never before seen in the mass media. “[S]oftcore is now what hardcore was a few decades ago,” Doidge explains.
+“The comparatively tame softcore pictures of yesteryear … now show up on mainstream media all day long, in the pornification of everything, including television, rock videos, soap operas, advertisements, and so on.”